Anatoly Dyatlov: Chernobyl

-In 1973, he moved to Pripyat, in the Ukrainian Soviet Socialist Republic, to work at the newly-constructed Chernobyl Nuclear Power Plant.
+In 1973, he moved to Pripyat, in the Ukrainian SSR, to work at the newly constructed Chernobyl Nuclear Power Plant.
 His fourteen-year experience working on naval reactors in the Soviet Far East made Dyatlov one of the three most senior managers at the Chernobyl station.
 He was in charge of Units Three and Four.
-Dyatlov worked 6 or even 7 days a week for long shifts, while priding himself on his knowledge of reactor systems.
-However, his management style was unforgiving, projecting an image of infallibility, and he often cursed at staff who did not follow his orders to the letter.
+Dyatlov worked 6 or even 7 days a week for long shifts while priding himself on his knowledge of reactor systems.

+His management style was unforgiving, projecting an image of infallibility, and he often cursed at staff who did not follow his orders to the letter.
 However, some workers say they respected him and the knowledge he held.
-To those workers he was seen as honest, responsible and a devoted man.
-Other seemingly "lazy" workers, who were targeted by Dyatlov's high standards, saw him as tough, stubborn and unfair.
+To those workers, he was seen as honest, responsible and a devoted man.
+Other workers, targeted by Dyatlov's high standards, saw him as tough, stubborn, and unfair.

 On 26 April 1986, Dyatlov supervised a test at Reactor 4 of the nuclear plant, which resulted in the Chernobyl disaster.
 In preparation, Dyatlov ordered the power to be reduced to 200 MW, which was lower than the 700 MW stipulated in the test plan.
 The reactor then stalled unexpectedly during test preparations.
 Raising power after this point put the reactor into a potentially dangerous state, due to xenon poisoning, as well as undocumented design flaws in the reactor, which were unknown to the operators at the time.
-One major contributing factor to the accident was the decision to raise the power level after the reactor stalled at below 30 MW.
+One major contributing factor to the accident was raising the power level after the reactor stalled at below 30 MW.
 The operating manual was contradictory and lacked clear definitions, so the test program was allowed to continue.

 While withdrawing a dangerous number of control rods, the operators could only reach 200 MW due to xenon poisoning.
-During the test, Akimov called for the AZ-5 (scram) button to be pressed to shut down the reactor.
+During the test, Akimov called for the AZ-5 scram button to be pressed to shut down the reactor.
 A few seconds later, the reactor exploded.

-After the explosion, Dyatlov ordered the control rods to be inserted by hand; too late, he attempted to revoke his order.
-He also called for increased water circulation to the reactor in an attempt to cool it, not knowing most of the systems had just been destroyed.
+After the explosion, Dyatlov ordered the control rods to be inserted by hand.
+Too late, he attempted to revoke his order.
+He called for increased water circulation to the reactor in an attempt to cool it, not knowing most of the systems had just been destroyed.
 The reactor shop supervisor returned to the control room to say the reactor had been destroyed, but Dyatlov refused to believe him.

-Dyatlov left the control room to evaluate the situation himself, even attempting to locate lost plant worker, Valery Khodemchuk.
-He began to feel weak and started vomiting, caused by acute radiation syndrome, so gathered the operating logs from the control room and left for the administration building to report to Bryukhanov.
-During the accident, Dyatlov was exposed to a radiation dose of 390 rem (3.9 Sv), which causes death in 50 % of affected people after 30 days; ultimately, he survived.
+Dyatlov left the control room to evaluate the situation.
+He began to feel weak and started vomiting, caused by acute radiation syndrome, so he gathered the operating logs from the control room and left for the administration building to report to Bryukhanov.
+During the accident, Dyatlov was exposed to a radiation dose of 650 rem (6.5 Sv), which causes death in 50% of affected people after 30 days.
+Ultimately, he survived.